Symbiosis & Emergencies

 Step 7.
 The amount approved in Step 1 is deducted from the amount of minted tokens (Step 6) to refund the transaction fee paid by the relayers (Step 5).
 The remaining stablecoins continue to participate in the intermediate steps of the reverting operation.

 Step 12.
-The oracle request contains a call to
+The Oracle request contains a call to portal.revertSynthesize()

 on Polygon.
-The parameters include the estimated gas fee value in the USD equivalent for Polygon:GasEstimatedUSD2
+The parameters include the estimated gas fee value for Polygon:GasEstimatedUSD2

-If the reverting operation fails between Chain2 (Avalanche in our example) and S-chain, the user should send another transaction to Chain2 with revert instructions (Step 1).
+If the reverting operation fails between Chain2 (Avalanche in our example) and S-chain, another transaction should be sent to Chain2 with revert instructions (Step 1).

-If the reverting operation fails between S-chain and Chain1 (Polygon in our example), see the subcase.
+If the reverting operation fails between the Host Chain and Chain1 (Polygon in our example), see the subcase.

 Conditions and restrictions

-- There was an attempt to revert a cross-chain operation (Case 2).
-That reverting operation was stuck on S-chain.
+There was an attempt to revert a cross-chain operation (Case 2).
+That reverting operation was stuck on the Host Chain.

-- Portal will only release the tokens if it receives a request from Synthesis, which is located on BOBA BNB (S-chain).
+Portal will only release the tokens if it receives a request from Synthesis, which is located on the Host Chain.
 Synthesis will only send such a request if it receives instructions from the Portal, which is located on Chain2 (Avalanche in our example).

 portal.metaRevertRequest()